Levridge-Tory/LevridgeIntegrationDocs/docs/TargetConfig.md

 This must point to a node that is a [ODataConfig](./ODataConfig.md) json object

 ### CDSConfigName
-The ServiceBusConfigName attribute contains a string that specifies the configuration node (section) that holds the service bus configuration used by the Source of the Integration Interaction.
+The CDSConfigName attribute contains a string that specifies the configuration node (section) that holds the CDS configuration used by the Target of the Integration Interaction.

 This must point to a node that is a [CDSConfig](./CDSConfig.md) json object